codegangsta/bwag/controllers/README.md

 # Controllers

-## Warning: This chapter is currently in flux.
-Examples and referenced packages are subject to change.

 Controllers are a fairly familiar topic in other web development communities.
 Since most web developers rally around the mighty net/http interface, not many controller implementations have caught on strongly.
 However, there is great